 If you are looking for a sock that comes in a variety of different designs and patterns, RANDY SUN has the widest lineup of all the waterproof socks that we reviewed.

-Wether you are spending a cool night in Banff or planning for a beautiful like around the Delaware Water Gap, these Gore Tex shells will not only keep your feet dry – but also incredibly warm as well.
-These socks provided by Rocky aren’t intended to be worn by themselves, instead they are meant to be worn in tandem with your favorite socks.
+Whether you are spending a cool night in Banff or planning for a beautiful like around the Delaware Water Gap, these Gore-Tex shells will not only keep your feet dry – but also incredibly warm as well.
+These socks provided by Rocky aren’t intended to be worn by themselves, instead, they are meant to be worn in tandem with your favorite socks.
 This allows you to choose the best fabric for your comfort while also enjoying the advantages of having your toes waterproof.
-If you are worrying about sweat build up on your toes after only traversing a few hundred feet, don’t.
-These Gore Tex lined socks are designed to keep the water out while allowing for the sweat build up to permeate outwards.
+If you are worried about sweat build up on your toes after only traversing a few hundred feet, don’t.
+These Gore-Tex lined socks are designed to keep the water out while allowing for the sweat build-up to permeate outwards.

 Originally designed for cyclers in the Pacific Northwest, Showers Pass puts together a terrific constructed sock that will leave both your feet dry and well ventilated.
 While the Showers Pass socks may run a bit on the smaller end of the spectrum, men have loved these socks due to their sheer comfort and overall great performance.
 The outer shell of these socks, comprised mostly of nylon will help to keep the wind and water from seeping through while also keeping your toes nice and warm.

-Through the three layer design, also found in other waterproof socks, will allow your toes to fully expel any sort of built up sweat that may be caused from long hikes or just regular walking.
+Through the three-layer design, also found in other waterproof socks, will allow your toes to fully expel any sort of built-up sweat that may be caused by long hikes or just regular walking.